 The teacher intern's work will be evaluated by the university supervisor, the clinical supervisor, and by the teacher intern.
-For all eight week internship assignments, a minimum of one (1) announced [formal] and one (1) unannounced [informal] formative evaluations (see Formative Evaluation of the Teaching Performance for Teacher Intern form on pages 27-28) will be made by each clinical supervisor and the university supervisor.
-For all sixteen week assignments, a minimum of two (2) announced [formal] and two (2) unannounced [informal] formative evaluations (see Formative Evaluation of the Teaching Performance for Teacher Intern form on pages 27-28) will be made by each clinical supervisor and the university supervisor.
-For all sixteen week assignments, a minimum of two (2) announced [formal] and two (2) unannounced [informal] formative evaluations (see Formative Evaluation of the Teaching Performance for Teacher Intern form on pages 27-28) will be made by each clinical supervisor and university supervisor.
+For all eight-week internship assignments, a minimum of one (1) announced [formal] and one (1) unannounced [informal] formative evaluations (see Formative Evaluation of the Teaching Performance for Teacher Intern form on pages 27-28) will be made by each clinical supervisor and the university supervisor.
+For all sixteen-week assignments, a minimum of two (2) announced [formal] and two (2) unannounced [informal] formative evaluations (see Formative Evaluation of the Teaching Performance for Teacher Intern form on pages 27-28) will be made by each clinical supervisor and university supervisor.
 University supervisors are encouraged to complete at least one electronic formal evaluation for each 8 week internship assignment using digital videoconferencing, e.g., FaceTime, GoReact, or Zoom.
 An announced formative evaluation is scheduled at least 24 hours in advance of the observation and consists of a pre-conference, the observation of a lesson, and a post-conference.
 An unannounced evaluation consists of an observation and a post-conference.
 All conferences must be held in a private location.
 The teachers' lounge is not considered private.